 The collections have been developed through gifts, loans and purchases.
 Most items have been given, but some collections, especially art, have been built up with significant numbers of purchases.
-The City of Leicester Museums Trust supports Leicester Museums and Galleries through the purchase of items for the collections.
+Many of these have been supported by external funders, such as the Art Fund, V&A purchase grants, DCMS, or private donors.